artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 Free voice cloning for creators using **Qwen3-TTS** on Google Colab.
 Clone your voice from as little as **3–20 seconds of audio** for consistent narration and voiceovers.
-Complete guide to build your own Colab notebook. **Apache 2.0 licensed.**
+Complete guide to build your own notebook. **Apache 2.0 licensed.**

 ---
 ## Overview